Apostolos Karantanas, MD, PhD

-Assistant Professor of Neuroradiology
+Associate Professor of Neuroradiology

 Dr. Efrosini Papadaki undertook training on Neuroradiology in New York University Medical Center.
 She has given more than 90 invited lectures in Greek and International congresses and courses and is a faculty member in ECR, ESNR, Erasmus courses CNS I,II MRI and ESOR.
 She is the author of more than 55 publications in peer review journals (>500 citations in Google Scholar, H index 14) and participated in 7 funded research programs.
 Her main research is focused on imaging of CNS disorders, including demyelinating and neurodegenerative diseases, lupus, brain tumors, TBI, as well on applications of newer MR sequences, including perfusion imaging and functional MRI and of advanced models of data analysis focused on machine learning and AI.
-Dr. Papadaki is currently Assistant Professor of Radiology-Neuroradiology at the Dpt of Radiology-Medical School-University of Crete, Affiliated Researcher in Computational BioMedicine Laboratory /Institute of Computer Science-Foundation for Research and Technology-Hellas (FORTH), Member of the Social MediaCommittee of the European Society of Neuroradiology and Examiner for the European Diploma In Neuroradiology and member of the Balkan Society of Radiology (BSR) Program Planning Committee and Accreditation Council in Imaging (ACI) Policy Committee of the European Board of Radiology (EBR).
+Dr. Papadaki is currently Associate Professor of Radiology-Neuroradiology at the Dpt of Radiology of the Medical School, University of Crete, Affiliated Researcher in Computational BioMedicine Laboratory /Institute of Computer Science-Foundation for Research and Technology-Hellas (FORTH), Member of the Social MediaCommittee of the European Society of Neuroradiology and Examiner for the European Diploma In Neuroradiology and member of the Balkan Society of Radiology (BSR) Program Planning Committee and Accreditation Council in Imaging (ACI) Policy Committee of the European Board of Radiology (EBR).
 Google scholar.
 Email me: fpapada AT otenet.gr

 Elias Kehagias, MD, PhD, EBIR, FCIRSE